maximelafarie/ngx-smart-modal/src/ngx-smart-modal/README.md

 > #### But...
 I'm using Bootstrap (or Materialize, Foundation or anything else)!
 > Don't panic!
 We already thought about that!
 And because we want to be the more neutral as we can, we made it very flexible for you to style it!
-> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class it in the `[customClasses]="modal"` (e.g.: bootstrap).
+> So if your app uses a CSS framework that has some modal styles, you simply have to pick up its class names and set the main class it in the `[customClass]="'modal'"` (e.g.: bootstrap).
 And the rest of the modal DOM elements simply have to be set in the `ngx-smart-modal` component (e.g.: modal-dialog, modal-content, modal-header, etc.).

-Check out the [documentation](https://github.com/biig-io/ngx-smart-modal) & [demos](https://github.com/biig-io/ngx-smart-modal) for more information and tutorials!
+Check out the [documentation](https://github.com/biig-io/ngx-smart-modal#parameters--options) & [demo](https://github.com/biig-io/ngx-smart-modal) for more information and examples!

-See the [changelog](https://github.com/biig-io/ngx-smart-modal/CHANGELOG.md) for recent changes.
+See the [changelog](https://github.com/biig-io/ngx-smart-modal/blob/master/CHANGELOG.md) for recent changes.

 ## Features
  - Handle large quantity of modals anywhere in your app
  - Customize the style of your modals through custom CSS classes
  - No external CSS library is used so you can easily override the modals default style
  - Pass data to any modal and retrieve it very simply in the modal view (or anywhere else)
- - Events on `open`, `close` and `dismiss` for each modal
+ - Events on `open`, `close`, `dismiss` and `escape` for each modal
  - Manage all your modal stack and data with very fast methods
  - Very smart `z-index` computation (no ugly glitches or problems with a modal inside another)
  - A modal in a modal in a modal in a modal...
 I guess you got it!